James David Bourchier

-James David Bourchier (18 December 1850 at Baggotstown, near Bruff in County Limerick – 30 December 1920 in Sofia, Bulgaria) was an Irish journalist and political activist.
+James David Bourchier (18 December 1850 at Baggotstown, near Bruff in County Limerick – 30 December 1920 in Sofia, Kingdom of Bulgaria) was an Irish journalist and political activist.
 He lived in Sofia from 1892 to 1915.
 Bourchier was an honourable member of the Sofia Journalists' Society.
 He acted as an intermediary between the Balkan states in the beginning and at the conclusion of the Balkan Wars of 1912–1913.